PWin11-Tweaker/PWin11-Tweaker/SECURITY.md

 ## I work for quality

-Support for each version is 2 weeks.
+Each version is supported for 2 weeks or more, and can take up to a year.